 Unfortunately, most of the Algarve is going the way of the Spanish Costa del Sol: paved, packed, and pretty stressful.
 It's become over-developed, with giant condo-type "villas" hovering over just about every beach with road access.

-But one bit of old Algarve magic still glitters quietly in the sun: Sebastian's home town, Salema.
-At the end of a small road off the main coastal highway, this fishing village has three streets, a handful of restaurants and bars, English and German menus and signs (including bullfight ads for "Stierkampf"), a lovely beach, and lots of sun.
+But one bit of old Algarve magic still glitters quietly in the sun: Sebastian's hometown, Salema.
+At the end of a small road off the main coastal highway, this fishing village has a handful of streets, a dozen or so restaurants and bars, English and German menus and signs (such as ads for any upcoming bullfight/Stierkampf), a lovely beach, and lots of sun.

 A highlight of any Salema day is watching the fishing boats come and go as a tractor drags them in along the beach.
 Travelers and locals alike ignore an ever-growing circle of modern condo-type hotels, apartments, and time-share villas up the hillside — if you don't mind arriving without a reservation, skip the hotels and head for the lane where a handful of fisherfolk still happily rent out rooms (quartos) to foreign guests.

 From Salema, it's a short drive to my next-favorite spot on the coast: historic Sagres, on the southwestern tip of Portugal.
 This was the spot closest to the edge of our flat earth in the days before Columbus.
 Prince Henry the Navigator — determined to broaden Europe's horizons — sent sailors ever farther into the unknown.
 He ran a navigator's school at Cape Sagres.
 It was from here that Henry carefully debriefed the many shipwrecked and frustrated explorers as they washed ashore.

-Today, at Sagres, fishermen cast from its towering crags, local merchants sell homemade and seaworthy sweaters, and daredevil windsurfers skitter across the windy stretches of water.
+Today, at Sagres, tourists surf, fishermen cast from its towering crags, local merchants sell homemade and seaworthy sweaters, and daredevil windsurfers skitter across the windy stretches of water.
 Here, travelers like me gaze, mesmerized, out at the horizon, where medieval Europe figured the sea dropped into mysterious oblivion.